The Software Selection Process (One-Month Timeline)

 Tightly defining the scope of your desired software will establish an important compass heading to guide your review process.

-There are a number of exercises a project sponsor can undertake when shaping the project scope.
-The approach to these steps will be the same–whether the functional reach of your software is departmental or business-wide.
+A project sponsor can undertake several exercises when shaping the project scope.
+The approach to these steps will be the same whether the functional reach of your software is departmental or business-wide.

 • Review strategic goals and initiatives.
 How will the software purchase fit into your larger business strategy?
-For instance, if you are in an expansion mode, how can the software contribute to that goal?
-Is the point of the project to create savings to fund expansion or do you need to fill functional gaps required to expand?
+For instance, if your goal is to increase sales, how can the software contribute?
+Is the point of the project to create savings to fund expansion, or do you need to fill the functional gaps required to expand?

-Each of these exercises offers a different lens to focus in on the shape of the missing puzzle piece to improve your business performance.
+Each exercise offers a different lens to focus on the shape of the missing puzzle piece to improve your business performance.
 Keep notes.
 You’ll want to be able to share your vision with others involved in the software review.

 Also, make an effort to turn your thoughts on software scope into specific goals.
 It’s good to determine you need a new budgeting program that will enable collaborative budgeting.
 It’s better to identify that your key goals driving this desire include decreasing budget development time, generating more accurate reports, and improving the readability of budget reports provided to investors.